 For this reason, women in tango cannot afford to abandon their femininity.
 On the contrary, feminine qualities are central to the dance.
 In a culture that often devalues these traits, tango becomes a rare space where femininity is not only permitted but essential.
 For dancers shaped by modern ideological conditioning, tango presents a deeper challenge: not merely learning steps, but relearning how to be a woman—how to preserve softness without losing agency, yield without disappearing, be gentle without becoming passive, and trust complementarity rather than competition.

 Masculinity and femininity are mutually sustaining forces in the ecosystem.
 They play equally important roles in tango and in life.
 Tango reminds us that equality does not arise from denial or sameness, but from the full expression of gender and the harmonious interaction between these two energies.
-Femininity carries a unique, constructive power that masculinity alone cannot provide.
+Among them, femininity carries a unique, constructive power that masculinity alone cannot provide.
 Without femininity, masculinity becomes an unbalanced force.

 January 21, 2026